If you ever find yourself telling a story (or simply gossiping), you may need to quote what someone has said to you in Spanish.

 If you are chatting with a friend and you choose the first option but the person misses the “Sandra said” part, you may find yourself with the awkward task of explaining that it was, in fact, someone else that was pregnant and not you.

-Instead, it might be safer to quote indirectly and include a “she was” in your quote.
+Instead, in this context, it would be safer to quote indirectly by including a “she was” in your quote.

 When using the indirect style, you may also notice, you have to change the present tense to the past tense—’I am‘ to ‘she was‘.

-In this post, you’ll learn how to use el estilo indirecto including how to change tense, which verbs you need to be careful with, and how to change possessive adjectives.
+In this post, you’ll learn how to use el estilo indirecto including how to change tenses, which verbs you need to be careful with, and how to change possessive adjectives.

 Estilo indirecto in the present tense

-The first step for learning el estilo indirecto is to practice transmitting quotes in the present tense.
+The first step for learning el estilo indirecto in Spanish is to practice transmitting quotes in the present tense.

 In Spanish, just like English, you can quote directly: